 The first section is the Reading Section, wherein your main task is to read passages and then respond to related questions.
 In this section, it takes about 60 to 80 minutes for you to finish all the passages.

-It is advisable to manage your time wisely, do not linger long on hard-to-understand or tricky passages, skip difficult questions and return to them later before your time runs out.
+It is advisable to manage your time wisely, not linger long on hard-to-understand or tricky passages, skip difficult questions, and return to them later before your time runs out.

 This section can range from 40 to 60 minutes long, depending on the number of questions and their length.
 In addition, you will listen to different lectures and conversations that may last up to five minutes, more or less.

-At the end of each audio, you are task to answer some follow-up questions regarding the audio you have listened to.
+At the end of each audio, you are tasked to answer some follow-up questions regarding the audio you have listened to.
 Take note that you will only hear the audio clip once; it will no longer be repeated.
-In the Listening section, you are not allowed to skip questions, unlike in the Reading section.
-It means that you need to read all questions and choose your answers carefully.

 The TOEFL tests are scored by a centralized scoring network and are never done in the test centers.
 The computer scores the reading and listening sections of the test.